Document

 Rule 2: Debit the receiver, credit the giver

 The “Debit the receiver, Credit the giver” rule is applicable for personal accounts.
-When a natural or artificial entity makes a donation to a company, it becomes an inflow.
-Thus, the receiver must be debited, and the company receiving the donation must be credited in the books.
+When a natural or artificial entity makes a payment to a company, it becomes an inflow.
+Thus, the receiver must be debited, and the company receiving the payment must be credited in the books.

 Date Account Debit Credit